 Creating a Buy One Get One Free Coupon in WooCommerce

-Tip: BOGO coupons are most effective when you’re offering a free item that’s related to the one people are buying.
-For instance, if you sell winter clothing, you might offer a free pair of gloves with every hat purchased.
+Tip: BOGO coupons tend to most effective when you offer an item that’s related to the product being purchased.
+For example, if you sell winter clothes then you might offer a free pair of gloves with every hat purchased.

-If you want more help creating your BOGO coupon, check out our full tutorial on how to create buy one get one coupons in WooCommerce.
+If you want more help creating BOGO coupons, then check out our complete guide on how to create buy one get one coupons in WooCommerce.

 Creating a URL Coupon (Auto-Apply) in WooCommerce

-When you send out an email newsletter or social media post with a coupon code, sometimes users don’t know how to apply the coupon code.
+When you send out an email newsletter or social media post containing a coupon code, your customers may not know how to apply that code.

-This leads to increase in cart abandonment.
-Wouldn’t it be nice if you could auto-apply the coupon code with a click of a link?
+Wouldn’t it be nice if shoppers could auto-apply the coupon code just by clicking on a link?

-Instead of needing to remember a code, customers can simply click on a special URL.
-When they do so, Advanced Coupons will automatically apply the correct coupon to their cart.
+Instead of typing in the code, customers can simply click on a special URL.
+Advanced Coupons will then apply the coupon to their cart automatically.

-If you want more help creating your URL coupon, check out our full tutorial on how to create URL coupons in WooCommerce.
+For more information, please see our guide on how to create URL coupons in WooCommerce.

 Creating a Pre-Scheduled Coupon in WooCommerce

-If you run a lot of sales during the year, scheduling coupons ahead of time can make it easier.
-For instance, you could set up a bunch of coupons in January for your spring sale, your summer sale, and your Black Friday deals.
+If you run a lot of sales during the year, then you may want to schedule in advance.
+For example, at the beginning of the year you could schedule coupons for your spring sale, summer sale, and your Black Friday deals.

 Creating a Free Gift Coupon in WooCommerce

-If you want more help creating your free gift coupon, check out our tutorial on how to create a free gift coupon in WooCommerce.
+For more details, please see our guide on how to create a free gift coupon in WooCommerce.

 How to Promote Your Coupons in WooCommerce

-Whatever type of coupon you’ve created, you’ll want to let your customers know about it.
+No matter what type of coupon you create, you’ll want to let customers know about it.

-Unless it’s an offer specifically for your email list or newsletter, it’s best practice to promote the coupon across your website.
+Unless you’ve created the offer specifically for your email list or newsletter, then it’s a good idea to promote the coupon across your website.

-You can also use OptinMonster to display your coupons in lots of other ways such as a floating notification bar like this:
+You can also use OptinMonster to display your coupons in lots of other ways including floating notification bars, slide-in boxes, and slide-in scroll boxes.

 We hope this article helped you learn how to create smart coupons in WooCommerce.
-You might also like our ultimate guide to WooCommerce SEO and our step by step guide on how to set up conversion tracking in WooCommerce.
+You might also like our ultimate guide to WooCommerce SEO and our step by step guide on how to create a popup to increase sales.